Java

 <path/to>/otelcontribcol_<VERSION-NAME> --config ./config.yaml

-Run the following command from the directory of your Java application:
+Run the following command from your Java application's directory:

 java -javaagent:<path/to>/opentelemetry-javaagent-all.jar \